HinaKhan94/palpicker/README.md

   - Setup database
   - Create a base.html

-- Sprint 2: Post model and user authentication - June 1st, 2023 to June 5th, 2023
+- Sprint 2: Post model and user authentication - October17th, 2023 to October 30th, 2023

   - Setup database models
   - Import static files for layout, CSS, JS, and images
   - Create an index.html and view
-  - Add a view for the main LogEntry model
+  - Add a view for the post model
-  - Create a detail-view of the LogEntry model
+  - Create a detail-view of the request model
   - Install allauth and crispy-forms
   - Add allauth templates to the workspace
   - Link up the login, log out, and signup templates to base.html